denoland/dnt/README.md

 });
 ```

-You can even specify an absolute path to the executable file of package manager:
+You can even specify an absolute path to the executable file of the package manager:

 ```ts
 await build({